anonymousblinddouble/anonymous/README.md

+# PiCL code for SIGIR 23

-# Please download the zip file and unzip
+Please download the zip file and unzip